 Resilient Red Hook, formerly Red Hook NY Rising Committee

-Since the NY Rising period, the group's mission has not included preparing Red Hook for floods in a hands-on, first-responder way.
-Their approach has been more of a planning and advocacy conversation about resiliency.
-They then started doing a master plan for Red Hook's development with consultants Perkins & Will, talked a lot about climate change issues, and in 2020 and 2021, have been making plans for mitigating truck traffic expected from the multiple ecommerce warehouses being built in Red Hook.
+RRH started doing a master plan for Red Hook development with consultants Perkins & Will, talked a lot about climate change issues, and in 2020 and 2021, were talking about plans for mitigating truck traffic expected from the multiple last mile facilities being built in Red Hook.
+However, by the pandemic, the group was largely inactive, their social media stopped updating in 2021.

 History of the NY Rising committee and its resiliency plan for Red Hook: